What is music therapy?

 Music therapists work with a variety of populations, from infants to the elderly, disabled and well.
 For more information on how music therapy benefits specific populations, please visit the American Music Therapy Association website at www.musictherapy.org.

-Amy L. Tibert, MT-BC specializes in providing music therapy services to children and young adults with special needs including autism, cerebral palsy, Down Syndrome, mental retardation, speech and language delay, Williams Syndrome, and other developmental disabilities.
+Amy L. Tibert, MT-BC specializes in providing music therapy services to children and young adults with special needs including autism, cerebral palsy, Down Syndrome, intellectual disability, speech and language delay, Williams Syndrome, and other developmental disabilities.

 What does the music therapist do?